ajay9634/Ajay-prefix/README_PRO.md

 ## ⚙️ Installation of Ajay Prefix Pro v1.2

-### 🛠️ Manual Installation :
+### 🛠️ Manual Installation

-1. 📦 Open `Ajay prefix Pro 1.2` as archive via ZArchiver or other tool.
+1. 📦 Extract `Ajay Prefix Pro v1.2` using ZArchiver or another archive tool.
 2. ⚙️ Run **Setup (Run as Admin).bat**.
 3. 🗂️ Select an **Offline Cache Folder** for online components (any folder, subfolder, or root drive).
-4. 🗂️ Choose  **Save Data Folder** for game saves (any folder, subfolder, or root drive
+4. 🗂️ Choose a **Save Data Folder** for game saves (any folder, subfolder, or root drive).
-5. 🗂️ Click **Save Paths** in the Folder Selector, then **Exit**.
+5. 💾 Click **Save Paths** in the Folder Selector, then **Exit**.
-6. 🗂️ If successful, the latest Start Menu will be installed.
+6. ✅ Wait for the automatic installation to complete.
+If successful, the latest Start Menu will be installed.
-7. 💻 Restart Windows or your Wine environment
+7. 🔄 Restart Windows or your Wine environment.
-8. ✅ Verify Ajay Prefix Pro status in the viewer.
+8. ✔️ Verify Ajay Prefix Pro status in the Start Menu Viewer.

 ## ⚠️ Important Warnings

-- **Manual Registry Backup Recommended**: Always back up your Windows registry before installation.
+- 🔐 **Manual Registry Backup Recommended**: Always back up your Windows registry before installation.
 While Wine containers can be recreated with minimal loss, the author is not responsible for registry issues.
-- **Post-Installation Save Migration**: After setup, manually move game saves from the C: drive to your designated **Save Data Folder**.
+- 💾 **Post-Installation Save Migration**: After setup, manually move game saves from the C: drive to your designated **Save Data Folder**.
 On Windows 11, copy or move the AppData directory to prevent data loss.
-- Don't ever Remove That folder or Drive Root  of **Save Data Folder**

-⚠️ **Note:**
-Don't select any internal Drive like C , E , Z etc.
+- 🚫 **Do Not Delete**: Avoid removing the **Save Data Folder** or its root drive.

+⚠️ **Note**: Do not select internal drives (e.g., C:, E:, Z:) as the **Save Data Folder**.

 ---

-## ✨ New key Features
+## ✨ Key Features

-- **Automatic First-Time Backup**: Creates a compact backup of the default registry at `C:\AJAY_PREFIX_PRO\Backup\`.
+- 💾 **Automatic First-Time Backup**: Creates a compact backup of the default registry at `C:\AJAY_PREFIX_PRO\Backup\`.
 Easily restore if needed (requires a fresh container).
-- **Lightweight & Dependency-Free**: No offline dependencies—runs smoothly out of the box.
+- ⚡ **Lightweight & Dependency-Free**: No offline dependencies—runs smoothly out of the box.
-- **Quick Installation**: Simple, one-click setup process.
+- 🚀 **Quick Installation**: Simple, one-click setup process.
-- **Start Menu Integration**: Launch and manage via a dedicated Start Menu Viewer.
+- 📊 **Start Menu Integration**: Launch and manage via a dedicated Start Menu Viewer.
-- **Flexible Save Locations**: Choose any folder, subfolder, or root drive for saves and offline components.
+- 🗂️ **Flexible Save Locations**: Choose any folder, subfolder, or root drive for saves and offline components.
-- **Broad Compatibility**: Supports various Wine versions (Winlator Official, Winlator Bionic) and Windows 11.
+- 🌐 **Broad Compatibility**: Supports various Wine versions (Winlator Official, Winlator Bionic) and Windows 11.
-- **Shared Saves with Legacy Version**: Seamlessly shares save locations with Ajay Prefix v10.19 when using the main root drive.
+- 🔄 **Shared Saves with Legacy Version**: Seamlessly shares save locations with Ajay Prefix v10.19 when using the main root drive.
-- **Customizable Data Paths**: Configure  **Save Data Folder** for game saves and **Offline Cache Folder** for offline downloads of online components.
+- ⚙️ **Customizable Data Paths**: Configure a **Save Data Folder** for game saves and an **Offline Cache Folder** for offline downloads of online components.

 ---

 ![Typing SVG](https://readme-typing-svg.herokuapp.com?size=60&pause=2000&color=F76D36&center=true&vCenter=true&width=1000&height=150&lines=🚀+Features+of+Ajay+Prefix+Pro🚀)

 - 💾 **Game Save Redirection**
 - 📦 **Essential Runtime Files Included**
-- 🎮 **Custom Wined3D & Useful Tweaks** for wine
+- 🎮 **Custom WineD3D & Useful Tweaks** for Wine
-- 🔊 **Audio Libraries (XAudio, FAudio, dsound)** for wine
+- 🔊 **Audio Libraries (XAudio, FAudio, dsound)** for Wine
 - 🎨 **Popular Wrappers Included (dgVoodoo, DXWrapper, etc.)**
 - 🧪 **Microsoft Sample Test Tools**

 ---

-### 📺 Video Guides
+## 📺 Video Guides

+[Insert video guide links here]

 ---

 ## 📂 Move Game Save Data to Ajay Prefix Pro

-If you previously played games, move your save data from:
+If you previously played games, move your save data as follows:
-💾 `C:\Users\...` ➝ 💾 `selected drive or folder:\Ajay_prefix\save_data\users\...`
+💾 `C:\Users\...` ➡️ `selected drive or folder:\Ajay_prefix\save_data\users\...`

 ---